Edit on GitHub

 TurtleBot3 with OpenMANIPULATOR

-The contents in e-Manual are subject to change without prior notice.
-Therefore, some video may differ from the contents in e-Manual.
+The contents in e-Manual are subject to change without notice.
+Some video content may differ from the contents in the eManual.

-The contents in e-Manual are subject to change without prior notice.
-Therefore, some video may differ from the contents in e-Manual.
+The contents in e-Manual are subject to change without notice.
+Some video content may differ from the contents in the eManual.

 Software Setup